 I also want to encourage all of you to be praying for them.

 They are going to need a lot of support, and I am hoping we as a community can step up to provide that to them.

 This week is Homecoming Week at RVHS.
 I want to congratulate Cole Gewerth and Kendra Goblirsch for being crowned this year’s king and queen.
 I look forward every year to being at the school during this week.
 Seeing the kids involved in events that are outside of the normal day-to-day school activities is a lot of fun.

-Page 2 of 2 - While we as a community don’t participate in the school activities, we can support our school this week.
+While we as a community don’t participate in the school activities, we can support our school this week.
 Come out Friday night to watch the football game, and take in the tennis and volleyball matches which are scheduled for today.

 Get out your red and white and wear it this Friday to show your Cardinal pride.